 There are foundational steps that leaders must take in order to create healthy church environments that promote growth.
 The growth of your church depends on members who are biblical healthy in their relationship with the Lord.
 A church filled with unhealthy members will not accomplish much for the Kingdom.

 Here are six foundational aspects of ministry that are crucial to creating an environment for (healthy) growth from Dann Spader and Gary Mayes, book, Growing a Healthy Church (Moody Press, 1991).
 See how many of these criteria are evident in the life of your church.

-In a world that knows only caricatures of Christ, people need to know him as he really is.
+- Communicate Christ clearly.
+In a world that knows only charicatures of Christ, people need to know him as he really is.
 We must present him and his message of life and grace as he gave it, so that people might build a real relationship with the living Savior.

 What can you do through the power of the Holy Spirit to improve your weakest area of these six criteria?
 Seek the Lord’s guidance and lead your church to health and growth for the Kingdom.